fimbullinter/wotan/packages/wotan/README.md

 `severity` and `options` are both optional.
 That allows you to extend a configuration and only change the severity of a rule without altering the options.
 Or you can change the rule's options without changing the severity inherited by the base config.

+## Enable or disable rules with comments

+Sometimes you need to enable or disable a specific rule or all rules for a section of a file.
+This can be done using comments.
+It doesn't matter if you use `//` or `/* */`.

+* `// wotan-disable` disables all rules from the start of the comment until the end of the file (or until it is enabled again)
+* `// wotan-enable` enables all rules from the start of the comment until the end of the file.
+Enable comments have the same mechanics as disable comments.
+* `// wotan-disable-line` disables all rules in the current line (also works with enable)
+* `// wotan-disable-next-line` disables all rules in the next line (also works with enable)
+* `// wotan-enable-line foo` enables the rule `foo` in the current line
+* `// wotan-enable-next-line bar, local/baz` enables the rules `bar` and `local/baz` in the next line

 ## CLI Options

 * `-m --module <name>` specifies one or more packages with DI modules to load before starting the actual linter.
 These modules can be used to override the default behavior.